leecher1337/mgoodies-skype/trunk/eSpeak/Docs/meSpeak_readme.txt

 CAUTION: THIS IS A BETA STAGE PLUGIN.
 IT CAN DO VERY BAD THINGS.
 USE AT YOUR OWN RISK.

 This is a service plugin that read text aloud.
-It is based on eSpeak engine (http://espeak.sourceforge.net/).
+It is based on eSpeak engine (http://espeak.sourceforge.net/) and also support SAPI voices (ver 5.1).

 It provides the following functionality:
 - System voice